 Talk about acts of kindness: Encourage children to perform acts of kindness for others, such as helping a neighbor, donating to a charity, or making a card for someone who is sick.
 This can help children understand the positive impact they can have on others in less fortunate situations.

 Encourage your kids to donate to areas they are passionate about.
 Helping earthquake victims, climate concerns, children in need and endangered animals can encourage kids to feel grateful that they are in a position to help.

 Before bed, have a thankful game where you talk about two things you were grateful for that day.
-It could be that the day was warm, you played football at lunch, or your best friend made you laugh.
+It could be that the day was warm, you played soccer at recess, or your best friend made you laugh.

 How can GoHenry help?